Alphonse Le Gastelois

-Early life

-Le Gastelois was born on the island of Jersey to French parents.
-His father was from Besneville and his mother from Montgardon.
-He studied at St Martin's School.

 Suspicion and arrest

 In a documentary, a journalist described how Le Gastelois liked to roam the country lanes at night.
-Stan de la Haye of the Honorary Police described Le Gastelois as a loner who wore a dirty old raincoat tied up with a piece of rope – thus matching the description of the wanted man.
+Stan de la Haye of the Honorary Police described Le Gastelois as a loner who wore a dirty old raincoat tied up with a piece of rope, which matched the description of the wanted man.

 Unfounded grudges against Le Gastelois were formed in fear, and fueled by the local police force in Jersey not speaking out to silence gossip.
 As the hysteria reached fever pitch, Le Gastelois' unconventional lifestyle led him to become one of 30 suspects arrested during an investigation by Scotland Yard.
 He was released after 14 hours of questioning due to a lack of evidence.
 His clothes were sent for forensic examination at Scotland Yard, and on release he was issued with ill-fitting clothes.
 Unlike the other suspects, Le Gastelois' name was released to the public, and he became a scapegoat.

 The attacks of the Beast of Jersey continued unabated.
-Public suspicion against Le Gastelois remained so strong, however, that his cottage was burnt down in an act of arson.
+Public suspicion against Le Gastelois remained so strong, however, and his cottage was burnt down in an act of arson.

 In the documentary, Le Gastelois said that the police had searched his house 12 times in 12 months.